usaid-cs/yesterday-i-learned/random.md

 1. A "rail" drink is an unbranded common spirit (whiskey, vodka, rum, gin), with an optional mix (e.g. coke, soda, tonic).
 It is called that because [the rail contains whatever is close to the bartender](https://en.wikipedia.org/wiki/Well_drink).
 1. In 1912 an Anna Jarvis trademarked ["Mother's Day"](https://en.wikipedia.org/wiki/Mother%27s_Day#Spelling), in that spelling, to marginalise the people among us who have two mothers.
 Or dads.
 [Later](https://www.cnn.com/2018/05/13/us/mothers-day-anna-jarvis-trnd/index.html) she said she regretted creating Mother's Day: "Jarvis couldn't stand the idea of people spending so much money on extravagant flower arrangements, sappy greeting cards and overly priced chocolates."
 1. "Pump It" by The Black Eyed Peas was just the song [Misirlou](https://en.wikipedia.org/wiki/Misirlou) from Pulp Fiction, less the lyrics.
-1. [Main counterpoints about not charging your battery overnight](https://linustechtips.com/main/topic/925633-stop-charging-your-phone-overnight/) include: misunderstanding the difference between not charging and holding a constant state of charge, claiming everyone buys another device in two years, claiming they have been charging overnight for years and nothing has yet blown up, and mixing up voltage and amperage, not knowing the entire concept has a third dependent variable: temperature.
 1. Swedish parents [must](https://sweden.se/quickfact/parental-leave/) share 480 days of 80%-paid parental leave, with both taking at least 90.
 1. [OSI layer](https://en.wikipedia.org/wiki/OSI_model) 2 defines transmission of *frames* across two directly connected nodes, using MAC addresses (for example), which also happens to include Wi-Fi.
 1. TCP/IP are actually different levels of OSI (4 and 3, respectively).
 [ARP](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) then performs `f(IP) -> MAC`, which is another layer down.